Mayank-Sharma-27/LLMLearning/README.md

 ## Building a AI Agent
 While I continue to learn the tutorials, I will start building an AI Agent.
+I know prompts so I am good on that part, I need to learn building a RAG pipeline.

 | Resources                                                  |                                                                                                                  |
 | ---------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |